StarTools is a new type of image processing engine. It tracks your signal and its noise component as you process.

 When used in conjunction with StarTools' 'Tracking' feature which data mines every decision and noise evolution per-pixel during the user's processing, the results that De-Noise is able to deliver autonomously are absolutely unparalleled.
 The extremely targeted noise reduction that is provided in this case, can only be approximated in other software by spending many hours creating a noise mask by hand.

-The first stage of noise reduction involves the selection of 3 subtly different noise reduction algorithms, and helping StarTools establish a visual base line for the noise grain.
+The first stage of noise reduction involves the selection of 3 subtly different noise reduction algorithms, and helping StarTools establish a baseline for visual noise grain.
 To establish this baseline, increase the 'Grain size' parameter until no noise grain of any size can be seen any longer.
 StarTools will use this baseline to more intelligently redistribute the energy in the various bands that is taken out during the wavelet denoising in the second stage.
 Note that this parameter is also still available for modification in the second stage, though it lacks the visual aid presented here.

 After clicking 'Next', the wavelet scale extraction starts, upon which, after a short while, the second interactive noise reduction stage interface is presented.

-The base algorithm that performs noise removal is an enhanced wavelet denoiser, meaning that it is able to remove features (such as noise) based on their size.
-Noise grain caused by shot noise - the bulk of the noise astrophotographers deal with - exists on all size levels, becoming less noticeable as the size increases.
+The base algorithm that performs noise removal is an enhanced wavelet denoiser, meaning that it is able to attenuate features based on their size.
+Noise grain caused by shot noise (aka Poisson noise) - the bulk of the noise astrophotographers deal with - exists on all size levels, becoming less noticeable as the size increases.
 Therefore, much like the Sharp module, a number of scale sizes are available to tweak, allowing the denoiser to be more or less aggressive when removing features deemed noise grain at different sizes.
 Tweaks to these scale parameters are generally not necessary, but may be desirable if - for whatever reason - noise is not uniform and is more prevalent in a particular scale.

 The parameters that govern global noise reduction response (rather than per-feature-size) are 'Brightness/Color detail loss' and 'Smoothness'.